JuanIrache/gopro-telemetry/readme.md

 ## To-Do

+- Comment presetsOptions, toGpx...
 - Presets to export to other formats (CSV, GPX, KML, GEOJSON, AE)
+- Document name option
+- Document presets
 - Merge more than one video file

 ## Maybe To-Do

-- Do something with TICK and TOCK?
+- Do something with TICK?
 - Compute properties?
 Distance, turns, vibration, statistics...?
 - Take potential nested arrays into account f[8]?
 Never found one to test
 - Optimise parseKLV even more